 Sometimes the EEOC or an employee will file a lawsuit.
 One recent example occurred when Walmart ended the application process for an individual after he requested a sign language interpreter for his interview.
 The EEOC chose to pursue the claim, stating that the company failed to make a reasonable accommodation.
 The District Director of the involved EEOC office pointed out that Walmart could have arranged a different solution and that real-time captioning, an interpreter, instant messaging systems and other options could have provided the necessary assistance.

-This case is not Walmart’s first battle with the EEOC for failing to accommodate Deaf employees.
+This case is not Walmart’s first battle with the EEOC for failing to accommodate employees who are Deaf.
 The company settled a similar case for $100,000 in 2019 after failing to offer closed captioning on training videos and other related services.
 With services like Verbit offering easily accessible captioning and audio description options, the EEOC is likely to view these accommodations as reasonable meaning failing to offer them may lead to defending against similar lawsuits.
+However, it’s important to understand that the law doesn’t necessarily call for a specific tool like captions.
+Instead, the rule is that businesses must use effective communication methods with employees and prospective employees.

 While ADA lawsuits may sound frightening, avoiding them comes down to having strong workplace communication channels.
 Developing the right approach for an employee with disabilities is an individualized process.
 While the ADA requires accommodations, it is often up to the employer and employee to collaboratively determine what accessibility tools, technology or solutions to implement.
-Proactively offering common accommodations can also make those who need them feel included.
+The key to this is effective communication, which is what the ADA actually requires rather than specific aids.
+Effective communication in the workplace and proactively offering common accommodations will help make everyone feel included.

 Verbit supplies accessibility solutions to corporations, universities and others around the world.
 To learn more about our captioning, transcription, audio description, subtitling services and more, reach out to us today.